SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - BAPIs and their specific semantics

-- Roles and authorization profiles
+- Authorization roles and profiles

 - Monitoring transactions (SM58, BD87, SXI_MONITOR)